-Through the Victim Compensation Division, the Attorney General's Office is often able to provide financial assistance to eligible victims of violent crime for medical and dental care, mental health counseling, funeral and burial costs, crime scene clean up services, and security measures.
-Our division uses funds obtained from perpetrators, and can assist with expenses up to a maximum of $25,000 per crime.
-Experienced staff within this division will assist victims in understanding their rights as a crime victim, determining what expenses may be eligible for compensation, and assessing what other resources are available to assist them.
+Our division uses funds primarily obtained from perpetrators, and can assist with expenses up to a maximum of $25,000 per crime.
+My experienced staff will assist you in understanding your rights as a crime victim, determining what expenses may be eligible for compensation, and assessing what other resources are available to assist you.

 Who is eligible?